Skip to main content

 info

 The fdk extension init command creates a folder in your local system and downloads the boilerplate for you to get started.
-This command also registers a "Company Level" extension in the Fynd Partner's account.
+This command also registers a "Company Level" extension in your Fynd Partners account.
 You can change all the extension details in the Partners panel.

 The boilerplate contains your API credentials and takes care of authentication into Fynd Commerce for using the Platform API, Storefront API, and webhooks.